barthjs/fin-tracker/CONTRIBUTING.md

 - The main language is English.
 - Supported locales today: `en`, `de` (see the [lang](lang) directory).
 - All UI text must use a translation key via Laravel’s translation system.
-Don’t hard‑code strings in views, Livewire components or Filament resources.
+Don’t hard-code strings.
 - New features must include translations for all supported locales in the same PR.
-If you add a new translation key, create it in `lang/en/…` and `lang/de/…` with appropriate values before submitting the PR.
+If you add a new translation key, create it in `lang/en/...` and `lang/de/...` with appropriate values before submitting the PR.

 ## IDE tips

-If you use PhpStorm, the repository includes ready‑to‑use run configurations in the [.run](.run) directory.
+If you use PhpStorm, the repository includes ready-to-use run configurations in the [.run](.run) directory.
 Open the project in PhpStorm and the configurations will be detected automatically, so you can open a shell with a single click.

 ## Security